ChrisNeedSpace/xaf-report-designer-script-editor/README.rst

 -------
 Caution
 -------
-You have to download Quantum Whale dlls yourself as the license does not allow redistribution.
+You have to download Quantum Whale Evaluation dlls yourself as the license may not allow partial redistribution.

 ------------
 Installation